Download the engine source code with examples, unpack it anywhere.

 Our engine can be used without the LCL (Lazarus Component Library) through the TCastleWindow class.
 To compile the engine and applications without the help of Lazarus, you have a couple of options:

-Use simple shell scripts that call FPC with proper
+Or you can use a simple shell script that calls FPC with proper

 that contains engine paths and compilation options.

-Just try compiling any example program this way.
+Just try compiling any example program this way, for example to compile

 cd examples/fps_game/ ./fps_game_compile.sh